Chapter 14: Standards & Guidelines

 10. Prepare the draft.

 12. Ensure wide and timely distribution through appropriate vehicles to provide ample opportunity for comments from all interested parties.
 Drafts of new and revised standards and guidelines will be published on the ACRL Web site with the URL for the draft published in C&RL News.
-Revised standards may be published by conferring with the SAC liaison and the ACRL’s staff liaison to SAC.
+Revised standards may be published by conferring with the SC liaison and the ACRL’s staff liaison to SC.
 Suggestions for distribution for new or revised drafts include:

 - ACRL Web site